bandanna2k/parkrun-stats/README.md

 - 90% Club ordered by score

+- Use processors for Top 10

+- Add deltas to attendance processor

 - Use processor for Most Runs at Courses (need AthleteId and Count) athlete -> course -> count